 Road to Zero draws upon decades of TAC research and pedagogical practice, and was co-created with practicing teachers.
 Part of the Victorian Government’s Towards Zero vision, which aims for zero road deaths and serious injuries, Road to Zero aims to reduce road trauma in pre-learner drivers by building knowledge and awareness that will empower young road users to make safer decisions.

-Learn more about our school programs.
+Learn more about our curriculum based school programs.